MdNomanRaghib/PowerShell/README.md

 To assign the output of a cmdlet in a variable:
 $commands=Get-Command

-How to use a variable value in a string:
+To use a variable value in a string:
 "Hello, $myname"